momostarsky/imebra_git/docs/risks_requirements.rst

 .. _REQ_NO_CALLBACK:

-[REQ_NO_CALLBACK] User extensions should not be achievable by extending Imebra classes or by supplying callbacks ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,
+[REQ_NO_CALLBACK] User extensions should not be achievable by extending Dicomhero classes or by supplying callbacks ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-Allowing the user to extend Imebra classes or to provide callback functions complicates the separation between the Imebra's interface and its implementation.
+Allowing the user to extend Dicomhero classes or to provide callback functions complicates the separation between the Dicomhero's interface and its implementation.

 Parent requirements: